behnazkhoshnood/tadig-restaurant/README.md

     - **Home page**

-      This section consist of 2 part, Introduction note and a carousel slider for food images.
+      This section consist of 3 part: Introduction and greeting note, carousel slide with food images and a jumbotron with some guide note.

     - **Order pages**

-      This sections consist of two food menu headers on top and the bottom of the section.
-These pages also consist of the list of items with their image, description and ingridients in each category.
+      This sections consist of two food menu headers on top and the bottom of the section to make the navigation easier throughout the order pages.
+These pages also consist of the list of dishes with their image, description and ingridients guide.

    - **Reservation page**